Ethical and Theoretical AI Lab - Chair Professor/Professor of Practice/Professor/Associate Professor

 The lab will also pursue key theoretical inquiries in AI research that are closely related to the theme of ethical AI.
 Examples include Explainable AI, Validation AI, and Emotion AI.

-Five senior scholars will be recruited in the immediate future to lead the Lab’s research agenda.
+With the above goals in mind, five senior scholars will be recruited in the immediate future to lead the Lab’s research agenda.
 Consistent with the interdisciplinary nature of the Ethical and Theoretical AI Lab initiative, these leading scholars will find appropriate academic homes in departments across the university, including, for example, the Department of Religion and Philosophy, the Department of Translation, Interpreting, and Intercultural Studies, the Department of Humanities and Creative Writing, the Department of Computer Science, the Department of Mathematics, or relevant departments in the School of Communication and the School of Business.
 It is expected that one or more of the five positions will be filled by applicants with expertise in mathematical modelling and algorithmic development, as these relate to central issues in theoretical and ethical AI.

 Expertise in one or more of the following areas would be a major advantage: